 - Create a file called .nomedia inside the folder.

-Stop WhatsApp from Auto-Downloading Photos and Videos
+How to Stop WhatsApp from Auto-Downloading Media

 - Open WhatsApp > Tap Settings.